bluetoother/ble-shepherd/README.md

     });
     ```

-    * Add Characteristics into a private
+    * Add Characteristics into a private Service
-        - If the Characteristic is not a public-defined one, you need to register its definition first[(see section "How to define your own Services and Characteristics")](#addDefinition).
-You can also parse/build raw packet of a Characteristic value on your own without doing the registration of your private definitions.
+        - If the Characteristic is not a public-defined one, you should register its definition to **ble-shepherd**[(see section "How to define your own Services and Characteristics")](#addDefinition).
+You can also parse/build raw packet of a Characteristic Value on your own without registering your private definitions.

     ```js
-    // if Characteristic definition is not registered, type of a Characteristic value can only be a buffer var charsInfo = [
+    // if Characteristic definition is not registered, type of a Characteristic Value must be a buffer var charsInfo = [
         { uuid: 'aa11', name: 'data', permit: [ 'Read' ], prop: [ 'Read' ], val: new Buffer([ 10, 20, 30 ) },
         { uuid: 'aa12', name: 'config', permit: [ 'Write' ], prop: [ 'Write' ], val: new Buffer([ 1 ]) },